gra-vel/covid-pichincha/README.md

 The file [dfiles.txt](dfiles.txt) has the names and dates of the reports.
 This file does need to be manually updated, although this could also be automated in a future development of the project.
 For the time being, to update this file I need to go to the site where the pdfs are and check the dates when the report was published.
 I add the last part of the url into the file, as in previous dates.
 The update function in vmain.py looks for the missing dates and adds the data to the previous data frame using dupdate.txt.

 ## Visualization
-### (updated until August 2020)
+### (updated until September 2020)

 This data focuses only on the city of Quito, due to the fact that it has the largest population and biggest proportion of COVID-19 cases in the province.
 The heatmap allows to show how the trend in the reports changes throughout the city in this period.
 The three vertical lines in this heatmap represent three periods where there were no daily reports for more than one day.
 Therefore, the increase of cases appear to be significant from one day to the other, but this is only due to the lack of data in the missing days.

 It is interesting to see how certain parts of the city were more affected at the beginning, but apparently managed to control the rate of contagion in the next weeks.
 Most parts of the city that reported more than 100 cases in May, reached over 400 cases at the beginning of July.
 Guamani and Chillogallo are located next to each other in the southern region of the city and combined had over 1 400 of the cases in the city by July 10th.
-One month later, both regions have over 1 000 cases each.
+Two months later, these are still the leading areas by number of cases in the city with 3 800 confirmed cases.

 ![](casos_quito_urb_gen.png)